epord/SIA/TP2/TerrainNeuralNetwork/README.md

 ## Neural Network

 The neural network itself has many parameters that must be configured.
 Copy the `architecture.conf.example` file as `architecture.conf` and tweak parameters as needed.
 The example file comes with some sensible but not necessarily optimal parameters.
+There is also an example of the optimal neural network configuration in the file `optimalArchitecture.conf`

 ## Command-Line Arguments (only for CLI, not GUI)
 It is posible to provide command-line arguments to the execution: